 - Occasionally sell personal goods online without operating a business

-If your activity becomes more organised and commercial — with regular sales, advertising or a profit motive — it’s likely you’re running a business, and an ABN will be required.
+If your activity becomes more organised and commercial (regular sales, advertising, a profit motive) it’s likely you’re running a business, and an ABN will be required.

 Tax and GST implications for sole traders